Web-Korki/Web-Korki/README.md

 `pip install -r requirements.txt`

 ## Pagination
-As of 24 November, all API responses are paginated. **Pagination** is a process of dividing API responses, (which at some point of time may contain dozens or hundreds of items) into smaller portions that are easier to browse through.<br>
+As of 24 November, all API responses are paginated. **Pagination** is a process of dividing API responses (which, at some point of time, may contain dozens or hundreds of items) into smaller portions that are easier to browse through.<br>

 Please consult the following chunk of code:
 ```